 10 Reasons to Break the Habit of Stuff.20 Apr 2017

-Nothing can prepare you more or make you question the need for stuff than a bit of travel.
-Living somewhere for a few months with the suitcase of things you brought with you, quickly provides a reality check on how much you actually need.
-There will be times when things pop up and you think “if only I had 'this' or 'that'.
+Nothing can prepare you more to question the need for stuff than a bit of travel.
+Living somewhere for a few months with the suitcase of things you brought with you quickly provides a reality check on how much you actually need.
+There will be times when a situation pops up where you think, “if only I had 'this' - or 'that'.
 But generally, living with less is no trouble at all.

 Hints to travelling with less here.

-In fact, a little de cluttering can be very liberating, providing a feeling of freedom, room to move and maybe even the ability to make quick decisions.
-In fact, stoic Seneca includes several items of wisdom in accumulating and possessing less.
-This is not a new concept - Seneca’s Top 10 Fundamentals for Finding Happiness.
+A little decluttering can be very liberating, can provide a feeling of freedom, room to move and maybe even the ability to make quick decisions.
+This is not a new concept.
+In fact, stoic Seneca includes several items of wisdom about accumulating and possessing less - Seneca’s Top 10 Fundamentals for Finding Happiness.

 "Simplicity, is the ultimate sophistication.” – Leonardo da Vinci

+Decluttering?
 It’s a gradual process and you probably aren’t going to be able to let go in one big move, so try being a little ruthless with a couple of bits and bobs and then revisit this dilemma a few weeks later to see how you feel.
-Besides I am certainly not advocating you hire a big bin and send it all to land fill.
+Besides, I am certainly not advocating you hire a big bin and send it all to landfill.
 Donate clothes to charity, do a market or garage sale, sell a few things online or to university students looking for cheap furniture.
-I’ll even ask friends who might be in need of something that is now surplus to my life.
-Here are some space saving ideas
+I even ask friends who might be in need of something that is now surplus to my life.
+Here are some space saving ideas.

-Sharing or renting part of your house is a great way to force the reduction of 'stuff' and make some income from your room.
-Useless rooms full of dust collecting items necessary only to stop the room 'looking empty' are the first to go and the last things you will ever need again.
+Sharing or renting part of your house is a great way to force the reduction of 'stuff' , and make some income from your space.
+Useless rooms, dust collecting items necessary only to stop the room 'looking empty' are the first to go and the last things you will ever need again.

-This process requires ongoing effort, reducing the 'room fillers'.
+But this process requires ongoing effort in reducing the 'room fillers'.
 T-shirts are my Achilles heel.
 I’m constantly relegating those I can’t let go of, to 'around the house' or exercise T-shirts.
-I’m down to about 50 (still ridiculous), only ever wearing the same 10-15.
+I’m down to about 50.
+Ridiculous!
+I only ever wear the same 10-15.

-My goal is to only hang on to clothes that are comfortable and suitable for mix and match, Technology items, that capture life, make it better, or can help generate income / learning and exercise items like a surfboard and bicycle plus a few things that are sentimental.
+My goal is to hang on to only those clothes that are comfortable and suitable for mix and match, technology items that capture life, make it better, or can help generate income. learning and exercise items like a surfboard and bicycle and a few things that are sentimental.

-I'm excited to look at a room with plenty of space and reduce everything I own down to less than 100 items in total.
-Realistic. what do you think?
+I'm excited at the idea of looking at a room with plenty of space and reducing everything I own down to less than 100 items in total.
+Realistic.
+What do you think?